shenxn/ha-dyson/README.md

 ## Debug Log

-To enable debug log, add the following lines to your `configuration.yaml` and restart your HomeAssistant.
+To enable debug log, add the following lines to your `configuration.yaml` and restart your Home Assistant.

 ```yaml
 logger: